Who were these guys?

 How they dressed and armed

-The Hessian soldiers included infantry plus hussars (dismounted), three artillery companies, and four battalions of grenadiers.
-The infantry were sharpshooters, musketeers, and fusiliers who were armed with smoothbore muskets.
-The line companies were armed with musket, bayonet, and hanger (short sword).
-The line infantry made a contrast to the redcoats with their dark blue jackets.
-They wore tricorne hats.
-In a style unique to the Germans, the traditional queue, the fashion at the time, was twisted so tightly it protruded straight out from beneath the German headgear giving the appearance of a skillet handle.
-The
+The Hessian soldiers included infantry and hussars (dismounted), three artillery companies, and four battalions of grenadiers.
+The infantry were sharpshooters, musketeers, and fusiliers armed with smoothbore muskets.
+The line companies carried muskets, bayonets, and short swords called hangers.
+They contrasted with the redcoats by wearing dark blue jackets and tricorne hats.
+In a style unique to the Germans, their traditional queue was twisted so tightly that it protruded straight out from beneath their headgear, resembling a skillet handle.

-Jaeger units carried a special short rifled musket and were excellent skirmishing in the rough American terrain.
-Most were hunters in Germany and excellent shots.
-They wore distinctive dark green jackets and hunting style hats.
-The grenadiers (easy to spot in their tall miter hats) were the biggest of the big.
-German troops, especially those from Hesse-Cassell, were powerfully built.
-The Hessian artillery used three-pounder cannons (so-called because they fired three-pound balls).
-These lighter cannon supported the infantry and were more manageable in the dense forests of America.
-A key event in the attack by the Americans on the Hessian Garrison at Trenton in December 1776 was a fight over one such cannon.
-Over one thousand Hessian soldiers were captured in the struggle, which arguably prevented the American cause from ending that winter.
-This is mentioned in book two of the Yankee Doodle Spies,
+The Hessian artillery used three-pounder cannons—called that because they fired three-pound balls.
+These lighter cannons supported the infantry and were easier to manage in America’s dense forests.
+A key event during the Americans’ attack on the Hessian Garrison at Trenton in December 1776 was a fight over one of these cannons.
+Over one thousand Hessian soldiers were captured during this struggle, which arguably prevented the American cause from ending that winter.
+This story is mentioned in book two of the Yankee Doodle Spies, The Cavalier Spy.

 ![]() |